 • What support helps you do your best work?

 Do not touch protected-class topics: age, race, color, religion, sex or pregnancy, national origin, disability, or genetic information.
-Light small talk can drift into that territory faster than you think.
+Light small talk drifts into that territory faster than you think.

 Ask about requirements, not family or lifestyle